bjoern-janson/adaptive-evolutionary-dynamics/README.md

 }
 $$

-The process that improves search itself.

 ---

-# Evolutionary velocity
+# Evolutionary Velocity

-The raw expansion rate of reachable space:
+The raw expansion rate of reachable space is

 $$
 \Lambda(t)